StartSchoolHQ/startschool-wiki/docs/CaseStudies/Session12/study12.md

 5. **Delivery & Structure:** What's the ONE thing that you remember most from this pitch?

-## Part 2: Learn the Lesson
+## Part 2: Learn the Lesson (20 mins)

 Pick [**one team**](https://drive.google.com/drive/folders/12KJ_28LxahQuG3LInxM_z9TofgjxxVzC) from November's hackathon whose pitch you will analyze.

 ### Setup
-- Create a document for analysis **[here]**(https://drive.google.com/drive/folders/1sSsQI6hkcEPqDPVjkjezE50wWrfrxL95?usp=drive_link)
+- Create a document for analysis **[here](https://drive.google.com/drive/folders/1sSsQI6hkcEPqDPVjkjezE50wWrfrxL95?usp=drive_link)**
 - File name = `[Startup project name - your names]`
 - Be concise, **no AI slop**

 ### Watch & analyze

-Watch the recording of this team's pitch here.
+Watch the recording of this team's pitch [here](https://zoom.us/rec/share/_pUyboDnq_9eDrJO34LtvSL6IHYf5CCK-HUFkMAQ5VhXlTRimqW0qmUYPoMQQuTH.cO8qOjQgv-WDpzOm) (Passcode: Z5mu&TQE).
 Write down your answers to the following questions:

 #### Big picture
 - Can you explain what they do based on the pitch?